Scuba (musician)

-Paul Rose (born 30 June 1979), usually known as Scuba (also known by his SCB alias), is a British electronic musician and podcaster, now based between London, and Palma de Mallorca, Spain.
+Paul Rose (born 30 June 1979), usually known as Scuba (also known by his SCB alias), is a British electronic musician, podcaster, and critic, based between London and Palma de Mallorca.
 Described as 'one of dance music's most inventive producers', he has released four albums, numerous singles and EPs, and a handful of compilation and mix albums.
 His style has been described as dubstep with a later 'shift toward a brighter and more eclectic approach to production'.
 In 2013, he won an award for Best Live Act from DJ Mag.
+Since launching a weekly podcast in 2022, he has provided 'some of the most insightful and considered critiques of clubland'.

 History

 Paul Rose began his musical career in late 90s Indie band, Violet, where he played keyboards alongside bass player, Razorlight founder, Johnny Borrell and received his first official song writing credit on the song "Sleepwalking" on the band's only release before acrimonious breakup live on stage where Rose and another band member would go on to destroy the venue's PA.
 He later founded the Hotflush Recordings label in 2003, which released material by artists including Mount Kimbie, Benga, and Joy Orbison as well as his own music.

 In 2007, Scuba relocated from London to Berlin.
 He cited reasons including dissatisfaction with his place in the London scene: 'I had just started to make a living from making music and the position I was in musically was one that I wasn't particularly enjoying'.
 He had performed a number of shows in Berlin before and maintained that he 'wanted to get away from London and nowhere in the UK would have fitted'.
 Berlin became his choice of residence partly as his friend Jamie Teasdale, of the early Dubstep duo Vex’d, had moved there.

 Established in Berlin by 2008, Rose released his debut album, A Mutual Antipathy, described as featuring 'subs, huge drum patterns, dry synths worthy of minimal's finest sound designers and emotional crescendos enough to perhaps even satisfy a trance lover'.

 His sophomore album, Triangulation, released in 2010, was seen as a 'breakthrough', and was described as 'expertly juxtaposing the dark with the romantic, the hectic with the serene'.